AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

    Get unscaled elasticity coefficient with respect to a global parameter or species.

-.. method:: RoadRunner.getEigenvalueIds()
+.. method:: RoadRunner.getEigenValueIds()
    :module: roadrunner

    returns a list of selection symbols for the eigenvalues of the floating species.
 The eigen value selection symbol is ``eigen(XX)``, where ``XX`` is the floating species name.

-.. method:: RoadRunner.getEigenvalues()
+.. method:: RoadRunner.getFullEigenValues()
    :module: roadrunner

+   Calculates the eigen values of the Full Jacobian as a real matrix, first column real part, second column imaginary part.

+   Note, only valid for pure reaction kinetics models (no rate rules, no floating species rules and time invariant stoichiometry).

+   :rtype: numpy.ndarray

+.. method:: RoadRunner.getReducedEigenValues()
+   :module: roadrunner

-   Calculates the eigen values of the Jacobian as a real matrix, first column real part, second column imaginary part.
+   Calculates the eigen values of the Reduced Jacobian as a real matrix, first column real part, second column imaginary part.

-   If moiety conservation is enables, the reduced Jacobian is used, otherwise the full Jacobian is used.
+   Only valid if moiety conversion is enabled.

    Note, only valid for pure reaction kinetics models (no rate rules, no floating species rules and time invariant stoichiometry).